ray-project/ray/doc/source/tune/tutorials/tune-distributed.rst

         scheduling:
           - preemptible: true

-Spot instances may be removed suddenly while trials are still running.
+Spot instances may be pre-empted suddenly while trials are still running.
 Tune allows you to mitigate the effects of this by preserving the progress of your model training through :ref:`checkpointing <tune-trial-checkpoint>`.